 - Interdisciplinary coursework: addressing multiple subjects in holistic education improves students’ cognitive growth.
 Some schools are creating integrated programs where teachers from different disciplines come together to teach thematic courses that address issues from multiple perspectives.
 Coursework might also include independent research, travel, fieldwork, and internships.

 Teaching strategies for holistic learning

-- Emotional reflection - As part of their training, teachers can look beyond the curriculum requirements and academic performance to nurture the emotional well-being of a child; but it's never easy to do so.
+- Emotional reflection - As part of their training, teachers can look beyond the curriculum requirements and academic performance to nurture the emotional well-being of a child.
+Still, it's never easy to do so.
 This transition comes naturally with experience.
 To encourage emotional reflection, teachers might provide moments for students to reflect.
 Lessons should focus on effective listening and techniques of observation that present varying perspectives on social issues.

 When reviewing approaches to holistic education, it becomes clear that there is not just one method of implementing its principles.
 Holistic education is less concerned with designing specific practices and more concerned with changing assumptions about how to approach the education process.
 It allows educators to frame the skills that students learn within a real-world context, and those skills can be transferred and used in multiple circumstances.
 It is a learning philosophy that brings a number of benefits, such as improved academic achievement, enhanced mental and emotional well-being, increased problem-solving ability and reduced impact of inequities to students, teachers, the school and the community.
 Hence, students feel empowered to improve their educational outcomes and gain the life skills necessary for a successful professional career.

 Listen to our esteemed tutors discuss Should I become an Assessor?
 If you are interested in other topics related to your training needs, check out ELN Ed Chat, where we regularly post podcasts on various topics.